Acidmanic/PactDoc/Readme.md

 	PactDoc/pactdoc generatewiki --format html
 ```

 You can see all details for this command by running.
-For a static markdown wiki, use ```bash --format markdown``` , instead of html.
+For a static markdown wiki, use ``` --format markdown``` , instead of html.

 ```bash
 	PactDoc/pactdoc generatewiki --help